 Please help us to help Amani reach this target and to contribute to its core funds.

-The below showcases some of the fundraising efforts of FOAT over the years.
+Follow the link below to hear more about some of the fundraising efforts from FOAT over the years.

 If you are interested in getting involved in fundraising for Amani, please get in touch using the details on the Contact Us Page.